kfjahnke/envutil/README.md

 ## --twine_sigma TWINE_SIGMA  use a truncated gaussian for the twining filter (default: don't)

 If you don't pass --twine_sigma, extract will use a simple box filter to combine the result of supersampling into single output pixels values.
 If you pass twine_sigma, the kernel will be derived from a gaussian with a sigma equivalent to twine_sigma times the half kernel width.
 This gives more weight to supersamples near the center of the pick-up.
+If you pass -v, the filter is echoed to std::cout for inspection.

+You can combine this parameter with automatic twining - the twine factor and the twine width will be calculated automatically, then the gaussian is applied to the initially equal-weighted box filter.
+Also consider the next parameter which eliminates weights below a given threshold to save CPU time.

 ## --twine_threshold TWINE_THRESHOLD  discard twining filter taps below this threshold

 If you pass twine_sigma, marginal twining kernel values may become quite small and using them as filter taps makes no sense.
 Pass a threshold here to suppress kernel values below the threshold.
 This is mainly to reduce processing time.
 Use -v to display the kernel and see which kernel values 'survive' the thresholding.
+This parameter makes no sense without --twine_sigma (see above): if all weights are equal, they'd either all be above or below the threshold.

+You can combine this parameter with automatic twining - the twine factor and the twine width will be calculated automatically, then the twine_sigma is applied, and finally the thresholding eliminates small weights.